JackHeeley/App3Dev/SampleProgram/ReadMe.txt

 52. Simplified progress thread and fixed hang after exceptions thrown from main thread (caused by waiting forever on the progress thread)
 53. Fixed blocking issue with showing progress.
 When doing multiple reads we need to seek on the device (seek capability added to device, and used in cd_rom_device).
 54. Reworked dllexports, warnings and include files.
 Nice(!)
 Upgraded compiler to version 16.4.1
+55. Conformed with full recommendations of GPL 3.0 license regarding notices and comments.

 IN PROGRESS: